 <br>.
 This is repeated three times for the three lines.
 Finally, the player's points are printed.
 Here is what the code for drawing the playing field and points looks like:

 @ – they are used to switch between the C# and HTML languages and come from the Razor syntax for drawing dynamic web pages.

 We need to adjust the texts in the

 My ASP.NET Application with more appropriate text, e.g.

-Start the project with [Ctrl + F5] and enjoy it.
+Start the project using [Ctrl + F5] and enjoy it.
 It is expected to generate a random 9-to-3 playing field with fruits and visualize it on the web page through a series of pictures: